SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/05-modules-and-installing-software.md

 The module command controls this.
 You can get a list of available software with the `module avail` command.
 This should return a long list of available software.

-One common piece of software that isn't installed on HPCW (without a module) is Python version 3.
+One common piece of software that isn't installed on SCW (without a module) is Python version 3.
 If we attempt to run `python3` from the command line it will respond with an error:

 ~~~
 [s.jane.doe@sl1 ~]$ python3